Home | Category: Culture, Science, Animals and Nature

 Pets and Wild Animals in Ancient Egypt

 The ancient Egyptians kept pets.
 Pet cats date back to ancient Egypt.
 Dogs go back thousands of years before that.
-The Egyptian may have succeeded in domesticating cranes, ibex, gazelles, oryx and baboons.
+The Egyptians may have succeeded in domesticating cranes, ibex, gazelles, oryx and baboons.
 Bas reliefs show men trying to tame hyenas by tying them up and force feeding them meat.

 Robert Partridge of the BBC wrote: “'Man's best friend' was considered not just as a family pet, but was also used for hunting, or for guard duty, from the earliest periods of Egyptian history.
 Pet dogs were well looked after, given names such as 'Blackey' or 'Brave One', and often provided with elaborate leather collars.
 The mummy of a dog, probably a royal pet; was found in a royal tomb in the Valley of the Kings.
 [Source: Robert Partridge, BBC, February 17, 2011]